-Car rams Capitol barricade, injuring 2 officers; driver shot
+Car rams into police at Capitol barricade; officer killed

-WASHINGTON (AP) - A car rammed into two Capitol Police officers at a barricade outside the U.S. Capitol on Friday afternoon, and the driver got out of the vehicle while appearing to brandish a knife before being shot by authorities, two law enforcement officials told The Associated Press.
+WASHINGTON (AP) - A Capitol Police officer was killed Friday after a man rammed a car into two officers at a barricade outside the U.S. Capitol and then emerged wielding a knife, law enforcement officials said.

-Both Capitol Police officers and the driver were taken to the hospital, with at least one officer in serious condition, the officials said.
-The driver was in critical condition, they said.
+The suspect died at a hospital, officials said.
+Both officers were hospitalized, and one of them “succumbed to his injuries,” Capitol Police Acting Chief Yogananda Pittman told reporters.

+Pittman did not identify the slain officer or suspect.
+Authorities said that there was no longer an ongoing threat and that the attack did not appear to be related to terrorism.
+There was also no immediate connection apparent between Friday’s crash and the Jan.
+6 riot.

 The crash and shooting happened at a security checkpoint near the Capitol as Congress is on recess.
 It comes as the Washington region remains on edge nearly three months after a mob of armed insurrectionists stormed the Capitol as Congress was voting to certify Joe Biden’s presidential win.

-Capitol Police said that someone rammed a vehicle into two of its officers.
-The law enforcement officials told the AP that the driver then got out of the car with what appeared to be a knife.
-It’s unclear which member of law enforcement shot the suspect.
+There was no immediate connection apparent between Jan.
+6 and Friday’s crash.
+Pittman said the suspect did not appear to have been on police radar.
+But the incident underscores that the building and campus remain potential targets for violence.
+It occurred about 100 yards (91 meters) from the entrance of the building on the Senate side of the Capitol.

+The security checkpoint is typically used by senators and staff on weekdays, but lawmakers are away for recess.
+Fencing that prevented vehicular traffic near that area was recently removed.

-The officials said the suspect was being taken to the hospital in critical condition.
+The officials initially said the suspect was being taken to the hospital in critical condition.
 One of the officers who was injured was taken by police car to the hospital; the other was being transported by emergency medical crews, the officials said.

-The officials could not discuss the matter publicly and spoke to the AP on condition of anonymity.

 The U.S. Capitol complex was placed on lockdown after the shooting and staff were told they could not enter or exit buildings.
 Video showed National Guard troops mobilizing near the area of the crash.

-The incident occurred about 100 yards (91 meters) from the entrance of the building on the Senate side of the Capitol.
-Fencing that prevented vehicular traffic near that area was recently removed as the Capitol has started to open up after the Jan.
-6 riots.

-The security checkpoint is typically used by senators and staff on weekdays.
-Congress is currently on recess.

-Video posted online showed a dark colored sedan crashed against a vehicle barrier and a police K9 inspecting the vehicle.
+Video posted online showed a dark colored sedan crashed against a vehicle barrier and a police K-9 inspecting the vehicle.
 Law enforcement and paramedics could be seen caring for at least one unidentified individual.

-President Joe Biden had just departed the White House for Camp David when the incident occurred.
+President Biden had just departed the White House for Camp David when the incident occurred.
 As customary, he was traveling with a member of the National Security Council Staff who was expected to brief him on the incident.

 Sign up for Daily Newsletters